vurtic/Girg-Jump-Notifier/README.md

-# Girg-Jump-Notifier
+# Girg Jump Notifier

 This application will help players during Girgashiy raids.
-A message will be displayed whenever Girgashiy begins to jump, and a counter of the number of Shield of Trust skills have been used.
-The Girgashiy and other players who are using Shield of Trust must be loaded (in range) for the program to identify that those actions have occured.
+A message will be displayed whenever Girgashiy begins to jump, and a counter will keep track of the number of Shield of Trust skills that have been used.
+The Girgashiy and other players who are using Shield of Trust must be loaded (in range of the player) for the program to identify that the actions have occured.
 A packet proxy must be used ([Morrighan](http://aura-project.org/forum/topic/40-morrighan-client-proxy-updated-2015-12-13-v156/)).

 ## Usage
 1. Load Mabi while using Morrighan.